chantastic/sites/chan.dev/src/content/posts/do-what-you-cant.md

 ---
 title: Do What You Can't
-description: "Fight imposter syndrome by proving it wrong.
-Embrace your worth, validate your experiences, and conquer challenges with the support of others."
+description: 'Fight imposter syndrome by proving it wrong.
+Embrace your worth, validate your experiences, and conquer challenges with the support of others.'
 publishDate: 2020-02-05
 ---